junxit/us-congress-bills-117/bill.md

     - **(C)** whether participation in the pilot program resulted in any clinically relevant improvements for such veterans, as determined by the health care provider or clinical team that referred the veteran to participate in the pilot program; and
     - **(D)** such other factors as the Secretary may determine appropriate; and
   - **(2)** establish processes to document and track the progress of such veterans under the pilot program with respect to health benefits and improvements.
-- **(h)** *Report by secretary* Not later than one year before the date on which the pilot program under subsection (a) terminates, the Secretary shall submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a report containing the recommendations of the Secretary regarding—
+- **(h)** *Report by secretary* Not later than 1 year before the date on which the pilot program under subsection (a) terminates, the Secretary shall submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a report containing the recommendations of the Secretary regarding—
   - **(1)** whether to extend or make permanent the pilot program; and
   - **(2)** the feasibility and advisability of expanding the pilot program to address mental health conditions other than PTSD.
 - **(i)** *GAO briefing and study*
-  - **(1)** *Briefing* Not later than one year after the date of the commencement of the pilot program under subsection (a), the Comptroller General of the United States shall provide to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a briefing on the methodology established for the pilot program.
+  - **(1)** *Briefing* Not later than 1 year after the date of the commencement of the pilot program under subsection (a), the Comptroller General of the United States shall provide to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a briefing on the methodology established for the pilot program.
   - **(2)** *Report* Not later than 270 days after the date on which the pilot program terminates, the Comptroller General shall submit to the committees specified in paragraph (1) a report on the pilot program.
 Such report shall include an evaluation of the approach and methodology used for the pilot program with respect to—
     - **(A)** assisting veterans with PTSD; and
     - **(B)** measuring relevant metrics, such as reduction in scores under the Clinician Administered PTSD Scale (CAPS), improvement in psychosocial function, and therapeutic compliance.